 The Tor network (Onion network) anonymizes your message traffic by passing it through a chain of three Tor servers.
 Normally you need to use the Tor browser to access the Tor network, but Proton VPN lets you do so directly.
 This is not only more convenient; it also gives you the security and privacy of Proton VPN along with Tor anonymity.

 Not every country where the Proton VPN has servers also has Tor over VPN servers.
 The countries that do have Tor over VPN server locations are indicated by an icon that looks like an onion after their name.
-The servers in that country that do support Tor over VPN are indicated by the word TOR after their name.
-You can see this in the screen capture below:
+The Proton VPN servers in that country that do support Tor over VPN are indicated by the word TOR after their name.

 To the left of each server’s name is an icon that shows how heavily loaded that server is.
 Try to avoid servers that have red in their ring.
 Finally, if you hover the cursor over a server name, the Connect button for that server will appear.